mohit2978/Springboot/002.spring scheduling/001.notes/003. scheduling-3 cron-exp3/000notes.md

  ![alt text](image-2.png)

  in eg 1 if you start at 35 second then also 40 th second be printed as cycle is predefined like 0/20 means start with 0 having 20 sec gap means 0,20,40 so no matter which second you start , it will be  printed it's cycle next  number!!

+> so a/b means start at a with gap of b!!